diego-treitos/ansible-inventory/README.md

 ## Installation
 Ansible Inventory requires python3.
 In case you want to use the `redis` backend, you will also need to install [redis-py]( https://github.com/andymccurdy/redis-py ) (`sudo apt-get install python3-redis`).

-You can install `ansible-inventory` using `pip`
+You can install `ansible-inventory` using `pip3`

 ```
-pip install ansible-inventory
+pip3 install ansible-inventory
 ```

 You can also just download the `ansible-inventory` script and place it wherever you want inside your `PATH`.